-In this subsection, we analyze conventional sub-scenarios (as a non-RIS baseline).
-In Figure 2.1, we describe the conventional coverage problem.
+In this subsection, we analyse conventional sub-scenarios (as a non-RIS baseline).
+In Figure 2-1, we describe the conventional coverage problem.
 The BS, equipped with multiple antennas, communicates with a UE, either being a single- or multi-antenna one.
 When the UE moves in an area behind a wall, the signal from the BS is blocked or strongly attenuated.
 In this area, proper coverage cannot be ensured.

-Figure 2.1 - Conventional systems for connectivity and reliability.
+Figure 2-1 - Conventional systems for connectivity and reliability.

-In Figure 2.2, we describe state-of-the-art solutions to the coverage problem.
-In Figure 2.2 (a), the BS is equipped with a much larger number of antennas compared to the case in Figure 2.1, so that the signal received by the UE in the blockage area gets amplified.
-In Figure 2.2 (b), the solution is based on network densification, where a new BS is added to cover the area, which previously had a weak coverage.
+In Figure 2-2, we describe state-of-the-art solutions to the coverage problem.
+In Figure 2-2 (a), the BS is equipped with a much larger number of antennas compared to the case in Figure 2-1, so that the signal received by the UE in the blockage area gets amplified.
+In Figure 2-2 (b), the solution is based on network densification, where a new BS is added to cover the area, which previously had a weak coverage.
 The disadvantage of those solutions is that they might result in high costs, as the BS should be upgraded with new hardware or a new BS should be installed.
+Note that we leave out of this picture classical relay solutions as they would bring additional energy-consumption circuit solutions leading to unfair comparisons.